-(a) To the extent not inconsistent with a collective bargaining agreement, the City retains exclusive rights including, but not limited to, the rights:

-- (1) To determine the type and scope of work to be performed by City employees, and the manner in which services are to be provided; - (2) To direct the work of employees and determine the number of employees to perform any work or service, provided, however, that the City does have the obligation to negotiate with the exclusive bargaining representative over the number of employees used to perform any work or services if such decision has an impact on the safety of employees; - (3) To hire, promote, transfer, assign, retain, classify and schedule all employees and to suspend, demote, discharge, or take other disciplinary action against employees in accordance with applicable law and regulations; - (4) To relieve employees from duties by layoff or other reduction-in-force due to lack of work, changed working conditions or requirements, budget limitations or for other reasons in the City's reasonable business judgment and not prohibited by law; - (5) To introduce new, or different services, methods, equipment, or facilities; - (6) To contract for, expand, reduce, sell, transfer, convey, eliminate or change in any way the operations of general government, as well as any department, office or part thereof; - (7) To establish and change standards of behavior or performance, staffing levels, job qualifications and job descriptions; - (8) To determine the kind, type, location and use of City-owned equipment or facilities, provided that the City does not require use or operation of unsafe equipment or the unsafe operation of equipment; - (9) To maintain the efficiency and integrity of the operations entrusted to the City;
+- (a) The City retains exclusive rights including, but not limited to, the rights: - (1) To determine the type and scope of work to be performed by City employees, and the manner in which services are to be provided; - (2) To direct the work of employees and determine the number of employees to perform any work or service; - (3) To hire, promote, transfer, assign, retain, classify, and schedule all employees, and to suspend, demote, discharge, or take other disciplinary action against employees in accordance with applicable law and regulations; - (4) To relieve employees from duties by layoff or other reduction-in-force due to lack of work, changed working conditions or requirements, budget limitations, or other reasons in the City's reasonable business judgment and not prohibited by law; - (5) To introduce new, or different services, methods, equipment, or facilities; - (6) To contract for, expand, reduce, sell, transfer, convey, eliminate, or change in any way the operations of general government, as well as any department, office, or part thereof; - (7) To establish and change standards of behavior or performance, staffing levels, job qualifications, and job descriptions; - (8) To determine the kind, type, location and use of City-owned equipment or facilities, provided that the City does not require use or operation of unsafe equipment or the unsafe operation of equipment; - (9) To maintain the efficiency and integrity of the operations entrusted to the City;

 - (10) To do all things reasonable and necessary to carry out the mission of the City; and - (11) To retain the ability and authority to continue to implement its administrative regulations in the management of probationary employees. - (b) Notwithstanding the provisions of any collective bargaining agreement, the City retains the right to take whatever actions may be necessary to carry out the City's mission during emergencies declared by officials having legal authority to declare emergencies.
-If such actions result in specific alleged breaches of an applicable collective bargaining agreement, those disputes will be subject to the dispute resolution process set forth in the applicable collective bargaining agreement. - (c) In accordance with Code of Virginia, § 40.1-57.2 and other applicable law, nothing in this division, any provision of this division or the terms of any collective bargaining agreement shall impair or restrict the authority of the City Council to establish its budget and appropriate funds in its discretion.
-Any collective bargaining agreement reached under this division shall be subject to the appropriation of funds by the City Council.
-The City shall not negotiate as to matters controlled or preempted by any federal or state constitutional provision, law, rule or regulation.
+If such actions result in specific alleged breaches of an applicable collective bargaining agreement, those disputes will be subject to the dispute resolution process set forth in the applicable collective bargaining agreement. - (c) In accordance with Code of Virginia, § 40.1-57.2 and other applicable law, nothing in this division, any provision of this division, or the terms of any collective bargaining agreement shall impair or restrict the authority of the City Council to establish its budget and appropriate funds in its discretion.
+Any collective bargaining agreement reached under this division shall be subject to the appropriation of funds by the City Council. - (d) The City shall not negotiate as to: - (1) Matters controlled or preempted by any federal or state constitutional provision, law, rule or regulation; - (2) Any provision relating to the composition, duties, or powers of any civilian review board applicable to police officers; - (3) Any previously rendered decision of any civilian review board applicable to police officers or of the Personnel Board; or